Do Your Holiday Shopping at the Dollar Store Without Looking Cheap

 Dollar stores are also a good place to stock up on gifts if you are donating to shelters or are otherwise helping supply gifts to holiday efforts by houses of worship or non-profit agencies.

 Oh, about that dollar thing.
-In November 2021, Dollar Tree announced that it will raise prices on most items to $1.25 in the first quarter of 2022.
+Dollar Tree raised prices on most items to $1.25 in the first quarter of 2022.
 That extra quarter, says Dollar Tree, will allow them to bring back some customer favorites that 1 buck couldn’t buy.
 For now, Dollar General and Family Dollar are holding steady at $1.

 What to Buy at Dollar Stores to Save Money for the Holidays